matrix-org/complement/ONBOARDING.md

 - Should I always make a new blueprint for a test?

 Probably not.
 Blueprints are costly, and they should only be made if there is a strong case for plenty of reuse among tests.
 In the same way that we don't always add fixtures to sytest, we should be sparing with adding blueprints.

+- How should I assert JSON objects?

+Use one of the matchers in the `match` package (which uses `gjson`) rather than `json.Unmarshal(...)` into a struct.
+There's a few reasons for this:
+ - Removes the temptation to use `gomatrixserverlib` structs.
+ - Forces exact key matching (without JSON tags, `json.Unmarshal` will case-insensitively match fields by default).
+ - Clearer syntax: `match.JSONKeyEqual("earliest_events", []interface{}{latestEvent.EventID()}),` is clearer than unmarshalling into a slice then doing assertions on the first element.

+If you want to extract data from objects, just use `gjson` directly.

+- How should I assert HTTP requests/responses?

+Use the corresponding matcher in the `match` package.
+This allows you to be as specific or as lax as you like on your checks, and allows you to add JSON matchers on the HTTP body.

 - I want to run a bunch of tests in parallel, how do I do this?